alexandre-touret/alexandre-touret.github.io/content/talks.en.md

 * [Slides](https://speakerdeck.com/alexandretouret/vdb23-the-hitchhikers-guide-to-software-architecture-design)

-### Architecture Katas : Improve your system architecture design skills ina funny way
+### Architecture Katas : Improve your system architecture design skills in a funny way
 {{< admonition abstract "Abstract" false >}}

 How to learn architecture ?
 How to improve in this field ?
 How do we recognize a good or a bad architecture ?
-There are plenty of books and training sessions about this subject.
+Plenty of books and training sessions address this subject.
 The best thing is to practice!
-In the same way as coding dojos, I will present to you architecture katas.
-There are created by Ted Neward (http://blogs.tedneward.com/).
+In the same way as CodingDojos, I will present to you architecture katas.
+Ted NEWARD (http://blogs.tedneward.com/) created them.
 His idea came from the following observation :
-"So how are we supposed to get great architects, if they only get the chance to architect fewer than a half-dozen times in their career?"
+"How are we supposed to get great architects, if they only get the chance to architect fewer than a half-dozen times in their career?"
 One solution to this issue could be to practice regularly on several topics to gain experience.
 After a brief introduction of how to start designing an architecture, I will present architecture katas, and the conduct.
 To conclude, after this first try I will present the benefits I had benefited.